XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse

 To model real-time requirements, we consider the following observations: (1) too much optimization on inference latency beyond the deadline does not lead to higher processing rates.
 (2) reduced latency can still be helpful for scheduling other models.
 (3) violated deadlines gradually disrupt the user experience (e.g., Achieving 59 FPS for an eye-tracking model targeting 60 FPS won't significantly affect the user experience).
-Based on these observations, we search for a function that (1) gradually rewards/penalizes for reduced/increased latency near a deadline (e.g., $\pm$ 0.5ms for a deadline of 10ms) and (2) outputs 0 and 1 if the latency is well-beyond or within the deadline, respectively.
+Based on these observations, we search for a function that (1) gradually rewards/penalizes for reduced/increased latency near a deadline and (2) outputs 0 and 1 if the latency is well beyond (e.g., 0.5ms for a deadline of 10ms) or within the deadline , respectively.
 We find such a function by modifying the sigmoid function, which is widely used in ML models.

 For energy, a lower-is-better metric, a naive way to compute energy score is computing the inverse of the energy consumption (example unit: 1/mJ).
 However, the range of the naive metric is unbounded, which makes it hard for component-wise analysis when it is combined with other scores bound in [0,1] ranges.
 Therefore, to bound the energy score within the [0,1] range as well, we utilize a large energy limit $E_{max}$ to define the top-end of the score.